Ushi

 Oscar Blix

-My core values when it comes to design are; beauty in simplicity, sustainability without compromise and always design with the end user in mind.I am an industrial designer with a passion for minimalism.
+My core values when it comes to design are: beauty in simplicity, sustainability without compromise and always design with the end user in mind.I am an industrial designer with a passion for minimalism.
 In my spare time I enjoy photography, sketching, music and cinema.
-These interest help me stay inspired while also serving as creative outlets.
+These interests help me stay inspired while also serving as creative outlets.

 Contact